-Following a pollution incident, the incident will be immediately reported to the DPE and EPA, and appropriate and safe remediation works will be determined and undertaken.
+Following a pollution incident, the incident will be immediately reported to the DPE and EPA in accordance with the PIRMP, and appropriate and safe remediation works will be determined and undertaken.
 An internal investigation of the possible causes of the pollution incident, as well as the proposed management measures to be undertaken as a result of the incident.
-Additionally, within seven days of the date of the incident occurring, a report will be submitted to the DPE which contains details of the incident (i.e. the date, time, nature and cause of the incident, as well as any actions proposed/undertaken as a result of the incident.
+Additionally, within seven days of the date on which the incident occurred, MACH Energy will provide written details of the notification to the EPA.